Close Menu

 There are several medications available to treat hepatitis C, which can cure the infection in many cases.
 Treatment usually requires a combination of medications taken for several weeks or months.
 Treatment success depends on the type of hepatitis C virus, the amount of your liver damage, and other medical factors.

-You can prevent hepatitis C by avoiding risky behaviors such as sharing needles, exposure to contaminated blood or body fluids, and practicing safe sex.
+You can prevent hepatitis C by avoiding risky behaviors such as sharing needles and exposure to blood or body fluids.
+You can also avoid it by practicing safe sex.
 There is no vaccine available to prevent hepatitis C.

 According to the CDC, about 2.4 million people in the United States had chronic hepatitis C virus infection in 2021.
 It’s important to note that this is an estimate.
 The actual number of people with the disease may be higher or lower.
 Additionally, there were 17,097 reported cases of acute hepatitis C in the United States in 2021.